znorden17/csci-476-594-spring2021-private/final/README.md

 Compliance framework is a bunch of rules and set structures of guidelines/rules that a company needs to follow to ensure they're meeting the regulartory requirements.

-> Thank you Reese's slides
+Thank you Reese's slides you were a large help to answering this question.

 > Please provide three (3) examples of a compliance rule/test, and briefly explain why this check could be helpful towards ensuring compliance?